Anywhere-Music-Player/HiFidelity/README.md

 ---

+## Guide for DMG Installation

+> [!IMPORTANT]
+>
+> After you install the Application and try to open it, you will see message like this: *Apple could not verify “HiFidelity.app” is free of malware that may harm your Mac or compromise your privacy.*
+>
+> ## Solution
+> you have to bypass Gatekeeper for run this (I don't want to pay apple for opensource apps)
+> This will solve the occupation issue
+>
+> ` xattr -d com.apple.quarantine /Applications/HiFidelity.app`

 ## ✨ Features

 - Powered by the BASS (un4seen) audio library for professional-grade audio quality and TagLib for meta-data reading